Iberostar Paraiso Lindo

 Highly recommend Paraiso Lindo

+"Just returned from a four night stay at the Iberostar Paraiso Lindo.
+My wife and I decided to give ourselves an all-inclusive vacation for Christmas instead of buying each other some new bit of stuff we don't really need.
+I have done some travelling for my employer to several sites in Europe and North America but this was our first experience at an all-inclusive.
+Apple Vacations did a very good job of providing useful information before departure and a very helpful and experienced staff in Mexico.
+Their efforts resulted in a vacation that was totally without the surprises and confusion that can sometimes make international travel a chore.
+The Iberostar staff was conscientious and cheerful--someone has apparently coached the employees well to make every patron's needs and desires top priority.
+We did tip freely but the service we recieved was of a caliber that merited such recognition.
+The food at the breakfast and lunch buffets was quite good for that style of presentation (Have you ever tried to keep a wide variety of foods at optimum serving condition while they sit on a table waiting for someone to make their selection?
+Not an easy task!)
+We ate at three of the a la carte restaurants --Steakhouse, Fondue, and Cajun.
+The tenderloin I had at the Steakhouse was not quite as tender as I expected but it had an excellent flavor.
+The Fondue restaurant was my least favorite of the three.
+The slow pace of cooking one's own food at the table, in my opinion, makes for a rather tedious dining experience.
 However, I very enthusiastically recommend diners eat somewhere else but reserve a seat for the Fondue's chocolate dessert.
 No true chocoholic will want to pass this treat up!
 The Cajun restaurant provided us with a significant step up from the previous meals both in ambiance and the quality of the cooking.
 We had two different seafood dishes that were as good as any I have had anywhere.
 As for the complaints I have heard regarding the poor quality of alcoholic beverages at all-inclusives, I, for one, have nothing bad to say about the Lindo's mixologists.
 Every drink I ordered was both quite tasty and quite effective!
 Although the extensive pool complex was entirely too cold for swimming, we prefer to sit and sun on the beach.
 The Caribbean water temperature was in the upper 70's and the mellow surf and nearly rock-free beach combined with a relatively uncrowded palapa area to make the pool just a pretty place to check out the other patrons while on our way to the beach.
 Iberostar's next resort on this property is currently under construction next door and while they are doing a good job of keeping the construction unobtrusive, it is most obvious around the pools (the new resort will share the pool complex with the Lindo in the same fasion as Beach/delMar.)
 Actually, we noticed several features of the Lindo evolving.
 A new walkway roof and two beach area buildings were under construction during our stay and the groundskeepers were working on new plantings in several areas.
 The architecture at the Lindo was my favorite of the three co-located resorts.
 The courtyards and covered walkways always made it seem as though we were sharing the resort with far fewer people.
 By contrast, the Beach /delMar properties always felt crowded everywhere.
 I cannot concieve of a better deal for one's money.
 From the spacious rooms and well-kept grounds to the smiling, friendly staff, my wife and I agree that this was the best Christmas gift we have ever recieved and I have to say that only the most spoiled or jaded traveller could find anything to complain about here."

 - Travel date: 15th December 2003

 Nice resort but definitley NOT five star